 There are several neighboring islands for a short escape from the crowds during the high season.
 You might want to hire a boat and explore Tel Phyu Kyun (means White Sand Island).
 Water is so crystal clear that sea creatures below can be seen easily.
 Scuba diving is available on the spot so don’t forget to bring your own snorkel set if you want to play with tropical fish.
 Beer stations, tea shops, restaurants, and souvenir stands are easy to find on the beach in case you need a rest and have a talk with local people.

 This is the Myanmar beach to hit if you want to get away from noisy urban life.
 Quite near to famous Ngapali, the same quality of sand and clear water but Kanthya is untouched.
-There is no beach sports, no big shops, and big restaurant but that is the most amazing thing especially when we are facing so many modern conveniences every day.
+There is no beach sports, no big shops, and big restaurants but that is the most amazing thing especially when we are facing so many modern conveniences every day.
 You won’t be able to book a hotel in advance, but you’re sure to find a place to stay when you arrive.

 Kanthaya Beach is a place to go if you want to stay away from urban life